 When a student's academic or clinical performance does not meet course competencies, course faculty address this concern in conjunction with the student in the form of a Student Success Support Plan (Appendix 6).
 The Student Success Support Plan is shared and discussed with the student and faculty member.
 The Student Success Support Plan initiated by the faculty member will identify areas for student improvement and will suggest strategies as well as outcomes for student success.
-Course faculty will assist the student in developing a learning plan to facilitate meeting their course competencies or performance criteria.
+Course faculty will help the student develop a learning plan to meet their course competencies or performance criteria.
 The Student Success Support Plan is shared with the student, faculty, student's faculty advisor, and School of Nursing administrative staff and is part of the student's academic file.